school-text/school-text/README.md

 # School Text
-Main project repo to publish releases.
+Main project repo for issues and releases.